mikeromano38/idiomatic.js/readme.md

     Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
 What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
 Pick one style and stick with it.**

+    -for our purposes, let's say we're using single quotes

     F. End of Lines and Empty Lines

     Whitespace can ruin diffs and make changesets impossible to read.
 Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.